 A substitutable column also has associated with it a hidden type discriminant column.
 This column contains an identifier, called a typeid, that identifies the most specific type of each object in the substitutable column.
 Typically, a typeid (RAW) is one byte, though it can be as big as four bytes for a large hierarchy.

-You can find the typeid of a specified object instance using the function-SYS TYPEID.
-For example, suppose that the substitutable object table persons contains three rows, as follows:
+You can find the typeid of a specified object instance using the function SYS_TYPEID.
+For example, suppose that the substitutable object table person_obj_table contains three rows, as shown in Example 2-17 on page 2-16.